-- Tool/resource demonstration: 10-15 min demonstration - Lead discussion on a reading: What is the argument?
+- Tool/resource demonstration: 10-15 min demonstration of tool you blogged about - Lead discussion on a reading: What is the argument of the reading you blogged about?
 Come prepared with 3 questions to keep discussion going. - Class attendance:

 Project (40% of grade)